Best ETFs for High Volatility Day Traders

 The thought is you invest in ETFs as a hedge or as a mechanism for gaining exposure to a particular broad market like the S&P. Well, let me give you the three Vs of why ETFs can work for volatile traders.

 The first reason ETFs are a great opportunity for volatile day traders is the level of volume.
 These securities do not lack interest, let me tell you.
 So, getting in and out of positions and doing so with tight spreads is not an issue.
 So, if you are scalping or making many trades per day, you can do so even with a large position.

-This again speaks to why I do not trade the most popular ETFs for day traders, but if you are looking for volatility, you will surely find it as the market now offers 2x and 3x leveraged ETFs.
+This again speaks to why I do not trade the most popular ETFs for day traders, but if you are looking for volatility, you will surely find it as the market now offers 2x and 3x leveraged ETFs for day trading.
 This means you can get similar price movements of penny stocks while still trading a security with a value north of $20 or even $30 bucks.

 The ETF market has progressed so much in the last 5 years that you can essentially find an ETF for anything you are trading.
 For example, you can not only buy ETFs that track a specific market, but you can also invest in ETFs that are the inverse of a market.

 Therefore, if you feel the market is tanking, you can purchase an ETF that increases in value as the market is dropping.
 Essentially, investing in an ETF that gives you the same effect as opening a short trade.

 What are the Best ETFs for Day Trading?

 Now that we have covered why ETFs can be a great opportunity for day trading, let’s dive into the ones I see on a daily basis.

 #1 – BRZU – Direxion Daily Brazil Bull 3x Shares